 If you know the biggest audience of the week is coming on Sunday night, you need to be ready.
 Don't wait until 7 PM to start tweaking your profile.

 Get your profile in perfect shape before prime time begins.
-This means having your best photos selected, your bio polished, and your prompts answered.
+This means having your best Tinder pictures selected, your bio polished, and your prompts answered.
 Learning how to make a good Tinder profile ahead of time ensures you're putting your best foot forward when the most eyes are on you.

 The Power of the Boost: When to Maximise Your Investment